NishB369/FSD/Tracker/October-2025/Oct-20-2025/readme.md

 2. [Every Type Of API You Must Know Explained!](https://www.youtube.com/watch?v=pBASqUbZgkY)

 ---
-3. Section 20: Introduction to Databases
+3. Section 21: Building a complete Backend
    1. 114.
 Hash the password with pre hooks of mongoose
    2. 115.
 Learn to handle mongoose methods
    3. 116.
 What are JWT Tokens